Served: 21 years

 June 19, 1886 to October 8, 1907

-Patrolman Bachman, of 2015 Victor Street, on October 8, 1907, at about 7 p.m., was on his way to the callbox at 6th and Smith Streets when he heard a disturbance and recognized Peter Garrety’s voice at 639 W. 6th Street near Park Street.
-Garrety was, by then, on a three-day drunk and had been periodically bothering the other occupants of the building.
+Patrolman Bachman, at about 7 p.m. on October 8, 1907 was on his way to the callbox at Sixth and Smith Streets when he heard a disturbance and recognized Peter Garrety’s voice at 639 W. 6th Street near Park Street.
+Garrety was on a three-day drunk and had been periodically bothering the other occupants of the building.
 Patrolman Bachman had heard rumors all day that Garrety was becoming obnoxious.
-He called in his report and decided to investigate.
+He called in his report and decided to investigate Garrety.

-As he walked in the front door, he entered a dimly lit hallway.
+As Patrolman Bachman walked in the front door, he entered a dimly lit hallway.
 He heard Garrety again and said, “You’ll have to cut out this fussing, Garrety.”
-Garrety responded, “You can’t make me, damn you!” and seconds later four shots rang out.
-Garrety, from a hiding place behind a door, shot Bachman and then came out and kicked the officer and beat him with the revolver screaming, “Take that!
+Garrety responded, “You can’t make me, damn you!” and, seconds later, four shots rang out; fired from Garrety from a hiding place behind a door.
+Bachman fell to the floor and Garrety came out and kicked the officer and beat him with the revolver screaming, “Take that!
 And that!”

-A witness, Jacob Dorfman, telephoned the 4th District and Patrol 4 responded.
+A witness, Jacob Dorfman, telephoned the 4th District (754 W. 5th Street) and Patrol 4 responded from 748 W. 4th Street.
 Constable Joseph Thon of Kenyon Street heard the shots and also responded.
-Patrolman Bachman was still barely alive when Thon asked him who had shot him.
+Patrolman Bachman was still barely alive when Thon arrived and asked him who had shot him.
 He answered, “The man in the cellar.”
 When asked for his name, Patrolman Bachman could not answer.

-Patrolman Bachman was the third Cincinnati Patrolman killed in six months; the others being Patrolmen Carl Hauck and William Satters.
+Patrolman Bachman was the third Cincinnati patrolman killed in six months; the others two being Patrolmen Carl Hauck and William Satters.
 Also, Patrolmen Botts and Morton were shot at during this time.
 Agitation arose among the policemen of the Fourth District.
-Quality revolvers were finally adopted for Patrolmen to carry and Patrolmen were doubled up to walk their beats.
+Quality revolvers were finally adopted for Patrolmen to carry and Patrolman were doubled up to walk their beats.
 They remained doubled up until 1923 when that was discontinued due to financial cutbacks.

-This narrative was researched and written October 3, 2012, by retired Cincinnati Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
-If you have any information, artifacts, archives, or imagesrelated to this officer or the incident please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+© This narrative was researched and written October 3, 2012, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.